-- Back up data on the MySQL 5.5 server. - Install MySQL 5.6, without uninstalling MySQL 5.5. - Restore data on the MySQL 5.6 server's data directory by simply running an apply-log and then a copy-back operation on the backup. - Restart the old MySQL 5.5 server, using the data directory of the new MySQL 5.6 server as its own data directory.
+- Back up the data on the MySQL 5.5 server. - Restore the data to the directory you plan to use as the MySQL 5.6 server's data directory by running an apply-log and then a copy-back operation on the backup. - Restart the MySQL 5.5 server, using the intended data directory for the MySQL 5.6 server as its own data directory.